tlswg/tls13-spec/draft-ietf-tls-tls13.md

   PSK-based ciphersuites of earlier TLS versions have been replaced by a single new PSK exchange.

+- Updated references to point to the updated versions of RFCs, as appropriate (e.g., RFC 5280 rather than RFC 3280).

 ## Updates Affecting TLS 1.2

 This document defines several changes that optionally affect implementations of